Born and raised in India, I grew up in a joint family in the historical city of Ahmedabad.

 As a child, I wasn't a big reader but I remember my brother and I listening to many stories.
-My very first memory is of my grandma telling us a story every night.
+My very first memory is of our grandma telling us a story every night.
 She didn't know how to read or write, but she spoke of several experiences, beliefs, myths, legends, fables and folktales.

-I educated myself by reading picture books, and even more picture books.
-Every book has taught me something, and I am still learning the craft.
-'Making Picture Book Magic', 'The Craft & Business of Writing Children's Picture Books', 12X12, PiBoIdMo, and SCBWI has helped me tremendously, in this learning process.
+With that in mind, I decided to learn a new medium for telling my stories; through picture books.
+I read hundreds of picture books and while every book taught me something, I am still learning the craft.
+Making Picture Book Magic, The Craft & Business of Writing Children's Picture Books, ReFoReMo, 12X12, PiBoIdMo, SCBWI, and my local critique groups have helped me tremendously in this learning process.

 Apart from reading, writing, and spending time with the family, I enjoy painting, singing, cooking, and eating!
 I love to dress up in traditional Indian clothing, and never miss a chance to drape myself in a Sari.